mozilla/firefox57-sprint/_articles/leaderboard.md

   <span class="capitalize">T</span>
   <span class="capitalize-content">
     his is the current ranking. <br />Total score is 1 point for each report and 3 for each issue.</h2>
-<h2>  <br> Please do not report non-valid issues.
-Only users with valid issues will be rewarded with swag.
-Dublicate issues will not be taken into consideration<br/></h2>
   </span>
 </h2>

+<h2>  Please do not report non-valid issues.
+Only users with valid issues will be rewarded with swag.
+Dublicate issues will not be taken into consideration</h2>

 <div class="content-box">
   <h3 class="content-title content-title--uppercase">